 - Eat something sweet.
 Because alcohol contains lots of sugar, lack of sugar can often cause the cravings.

 - Take care of H.A.L.T.
-Sometimes cravings may be confused with hunger, or caused by tiredness.
+Sometimes cravings may be confused with Hunger, Anger, Loneliness and Tiredness.

 - Focus on something else.
 Redirecting your attention to watching TV, or reading aloud will help.